 The actual cost for CSE administration, evaluations, and special education services provided to a student with a disability who is a resident of New York State, but a nonresident to the district of location, may be recovered from the student's school district of residence.
-Because federal regulations require parental consent before any personally identifiable information about the student relating to special education is shared between officials in the public school district of location information between the two public school districts is required before billing a district of residence for the cost of special education services provided to the student by the district of location.
+Because federal regulations require parental consent before any personally identifiable information about the student relating to special education is shared between officials in the public school district of location and officials in the public school district of residence, parental consent to share special education information between the two public school districts is required before billing a district of residence for the cost of special education services provided to the student by the district of location.